 Cycling Accidents in Georgia

-- Serious Injuries: A serious injury is one that warrants medical attention at a hospital, such as a broken bone or severe bruise.
-These are common injuries in biking accidents; however, they are much more likely to occur in collisions involving cyclists and motor vehicles.
+- Serious Injuries: One that warrants medical attention at a hospital, such as a broken bone or severe bruise.

-- Traumatic Injuries: A traumatic injury is one that presents a victim with the possibility of death, and requires immediate emergency medical attention.
-High-speed collisions with cyclists and vehicles can cause a cyclist to suffer traumatic injuries.
+- Traumatic Injuries: An injury that presents a victim with the possibility of death, and requires immediate emergency medical attention, such as traumatic brain injury, head injury, or spinal injury.

 - Fatal Injuries: Due to the nature of these types of accidents and bicycles themselves, a person may lose their life in a cycling accident, even if safety gear is worn.
 High-speed impacts can cause a cyclist to lose their life.